 Learn how the YMCA of Greater Richmond is building Youth Development, Healthy Living and Social Responsibility.

 When you help someone up a hill, you are a little nearer the top yourself.
 At the Patrick Henry Family YMCA, we all strive to help each other reach the 'top of the hill'.
 Every dollar that is contributed helps the entire community win and climb the hill together.

 Annual Support Campaign

-The John Rolfe Family YMCA provides more than $125,000 in assistance to more than 1,100 members and program participants through reduced membership and program fees.
+The Patrick Henry Family YMCA provides more than $325,000 in assistance to our members and program participants through reduced membership and program fees.
 Your contribution to the Strengthening Communities Fund keeps the Y open to all.

 2013 Strengthening Communities Fund